alperenbutun/deterministic-pushdown-automata-dpda-accepting-binary-strings-with-number-of-1-is-as-twice-as-0/README.md

 (which is in fact, meaning the same with the dilemma above = memory condition(needs) satisfies the operation string)

 there would be no problem but the first condition was a dilemma for my solution mechanism.
-So I carefully checked the "1% percent" and saw that the 1% failure is only about the dilemma mentioned above.
+So I carefully checked the "1% percent" and saw that the total of 1% failure is only about the dilemma.
 So I added the "top left node" and solved it.

 This solution is deterministic so it can be applied to real world.
 It's 2-step solution.
 There is a dilemma so it can be thought "impossible to solve".
-In addition, when I look from above, there is "removing corresponding zeros" not "ones" so it can be seen like "number zipping" and/or "transforming numbers" while solving the problem.
+In addition, when I look from above, there is "removing corresponding zeros" so it can be seen like "number zipping" and/or "transforming numbers" while solving the problem.

 I think Math was thinking that this problem is NP-Complete but I shared a solution for it.
 Therefore, I think it's valuable and a contribution to the computer science.